Clean-Hub/cleanhub/README.md

-# CLEAN HUB
+# Introduction

 Cleanhub is a Web application that helps people earn money while they dispose recyclable waste

+---

+# Cleanhub Front End

 https://cleanhub.netlify.app

+> You can visit the link to see how the front end was designed, the technology used for the front end is ReactJs

+---

-Team Members
+# Team Members

 Kabeer Akanni : Figma Designs plus backend
 Jamiu Ismail: Front-End

 Each member is more comfortable with the roles

+---

-Technologies
+# Technologies used

-Javascript
+- Javascript
-React for frontend
-Node.js for backend
-Expressjs for backend server side
-Mongodb for the database
+- Reactjs
+- css

+---

+# Packages/Dependencies used

+- react-router-dom
+- react-slick
+- slick-carousel
+- react-toastify
+- axios
+- react-redux
+- reduxjs/toolkit
+- fontawesome

+---

-Challenge statement
+# Challenge statement

 The problem the Portfolio Project is intended to solve is the following:
 To help users have an easier access to waste disposal systems in the state.